-Email marketing and automation are huge nowadays and there are a plethora of email hosting services, as this great product here.
+Email marketing and automation is huge nowadays and there are a plethora of email hosting services, as this great product here.

-But while email marketing and automation are great, your business needs user onboarding automation in addition to an email hosting service provider, in order to provide the user with a smooth experience.
+But while email marketing and automation is great, your business needs user onboarding automation in addition to an email hosting service provider, in order to provide the user with a smooth experience.